 Paul earned a degree in journalism at the University of Missouri-Columbia.
 While in school, he anchored and reported for the university’s National Public Radio affiliate, KBIA.
 He also worked for the university’s NBC affiliate in Columbia, KOMU-TV.
-That led to his first paying job at the CBS-TV affiliate in Jefferson City, KRCG.
+That led to his next job at the CBS-TV affiliate in Jefferson City, KRCG.

-After a few years, Paul moved to Terre Haute, Ind., where he ran the Illinois bureau for WTHI-TV.
+After a few years, Paul moved to Terre Haute, Ind, where he ran the Illinois bureau for WTHI-TV.
 He then moved from the bureau to the main office in Terre Haute to cover the police and court beats.